Find out what dried limes (loomi) are and how to use them then transform your dishes with a new mouth-watering flavour.

 Ways to use dried limes

-- rice – stirred into rice as it is boiling
+- rice – sliced in half and stirred into rice before it starts boiling

 Brown dried limes are more fragrant with a mild citrus flavour while black dried limes have a fermented, smokey and slightly astringent flavour.